Brooks Lake is 1.5-miles in length. Its shape resembles a boomerang, meaning wind will impact racers from all directions on each lap.

-For the first 400 meters from the start to the pedestrian bridge, the large fountains in the center of the lake serve as the dividing line for outbound and return traffic.
-Large marker buoys will designate the turn between the 3rd & 4th fountain.
+For the first 500-meters from the start to the pedestrian bridge, the large fountains in the center of the lake serve as the dividing line for outbound and return traffic.
+Large marker buoys will designate the turn near the last fountain.

-The outbound buoy turn is about 250 meters past the Fluor Bridge, just before the lake begins to narrow toward Oyster Creek (note this is a change from the 2013 course, where the turn buoys were some 400-meters further downstream).
+The outbound buoy turn is about 400-meters past the Fluor Bridge, just before the lake begins to narrow toward Oyster Creek.

 On the return following the buoy turn, paddlers should remain between the yellow marker buoys and the shore, which are placed approximately 100-meters apart all the way from the turn back to the pedestrian bridge.

-Once past the pedestrian bridge, racers may traverse under the fountains to cool off, but must stay on their side of the fountain.
-Be aware that doing this will require a few extra meters of paddling to re-align with the pending turn buoys.
+Once past the pedestrian bridge, racers may paddle under the fountains to cool off, but must stay on their side of the fountain, and must not obstruct fellow racers.

 After the final buoy turn at the fountains, racers will continue back to the finish line, marked by two large red buoys near the shore adjacent to Hyatt Place.